podaac/hydrocron/docs/timeseries.md

 # timeseries

-Retrieve time series data from SWOT observations for reaches and nodes.
+This page serves to document the timeseries request endpoint for the Hydrocron API.
+The timeseries endpoint retrieves time series data from SWOT observations for reaches and nodes based on a user request which can include the headers and query parameters documented below under "Request Headers" and "Request Parameters".

+The timeseries endpoint returns a CSV or GeoJSON response depending on the user request, see "Response Format" below.
+If something goes wrong the timeseries endpoint returns different response codes to indicate to the user what might have caused an error, see "Response Codes" below.

+For more information on using request headers when working with an API like Hydrocron programatically, see: https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation

 ## Request Headers

 ### Accept

+Accept headers provide more control over the output that is returned by Hydrocron.
+You can pass the `Accept` header in your request to return a specific response format.

 Accept headers: `application/json`, `text/csv`, `application/geo+json`

 Possible header and request parameter combinations:

-- If the Accept header is `text/csv` or `applicatin/geo+json`, the raw CSV or GeoJSON response is returned.
+- If the Accept header is `text/csv` or `application/geo+json`, the raw CSV or GeoJSON response is returned.
 - If the Accept header is `application/json` with an output field of `geojson`, the entire JSON object with metadata including GeoJSON response is returned.
 - If the Accept header is `application/json` with an output field of `csv`, the entire JSON object with metadata including CSV response is returned.
 - If the Accept header is `application/json` without an output field, the entire JSON object with metadata including GeoJSON response is returned.
 - If the Accept header is none of the accepted types then a 415 Unsupported is returned.
+- If no Accept header is passed in the request then the default is to return `application/json` with metadata.
+The `output` field is used to determine whether a GeoJSON or CSV response is returned in the `results` field of the response.

 Example GeoJSON request and response: